trunghjieu2506/tp/docs/UserGuide.md

 With or without interest? (y/n)
 > n
 Enter the lender's name:
-> lender 1
+> George
 Enter the borrower's name:
-> borrower 1
+> Qiaozi
 Key in the amount of money lent:
-> 100
+> 500
 Key in the description (Key in "N/A" if not applicable):
 > N/A
+Key in the start date of the loan (yyyy-mm-dd) (Key in "N/A" if not applicable):
+> N/A
 Key in the return date of the loan (yyyy-mm-dd) (Key in "N/A" if not applicable):
+> 2025-10-01
+Key in a tag (Key in "N/A" to finish):
+> food
+Added tag: [food]
+Key in a tag (Key in "N/A" to finish):
 > N/A
+Tasks saved successfully!
-Simple Bullet Loan added: Lender: [lender 1]    Borrower: [borrower 1]    Amount: USD 100.00
+Simple Bullet Loan added: Lender: [George]    Borrower: [Qiaozi]
-    Not Returned
+    Amount: USD 500.00    Not Returned
 ```
 ### Adding an advanced bullet loan
 Adds an advanced bullet loan to the list, with compulsory start date, optional description and return dates.